 - Pour about half of the dressing on top of the salad and toss to combine.
 To serve, divide the salad between plates and serve with 1/4 of the quinoa on the side (alternatively, add 1/2 of the cooled quinoa directly to the salad before tossing and serve extra quinoa on the side).
 Pass extra dressing at the table, as well as extra salt, pepper, and hot sauce, if desired.

-If you make this recipe and post it to Instagram, make sure to tag @upbeet_kitchen and #upbeetkitchen so I can see!
+If you make this Santa Fe Kale Salad recipe, leave a comment and rating below.
+If you post a photo to Instagram, make sure to tag @upbeet.kitchen and #upbeetkitchen so I can see!